RolandTheHero/Embershard/README.md

 `/setname [username]` Set your Battle Nations username.

-`/gold (amount)` View the gold leaderboard.
-If the `amount` integer parameter is specified, updates your gold amount with the new value instead.

 `/guides` View Battle Nations guides compiled from various sources.

 `/formation (data)` Create a custom formation image using the provided `data` string.
 If the `data` argument is not supplied, bring up the command help page instead.

+## Former Commands
+The following commands were removed.

+`/set [policy]` Set your Raid Policy to the supplied `policy` argument.
+This command was removed in favour of editing policies through the `/view` command's Edit button.

+`/gold (amount)` View the gold leaderboard.
+If the `amount` integer parameter is specified, updates your gold amount with the new value instead.
+This command was removed after the introduction of Guilds because gold tracking can now be done in-game.